-And "knockers" are the bummiest at McPherson,

-M. C. us Cooper
+M. C. vs Cooper

-The sun shone, the wind blew, it rained, it stormed, and thru it all M. C. Freshmen and friends in autos and train were bumping their way toward Sterling, merrily singing "The winds do blow-and sand doth fly-We'll cheer for thee, M. C." With pennants flying, they soon "honk-honked" into town, where they were greeted and royally entertained by the Cooper Freshmen.
+The sun shone, the wind blew, it rained, it stormed, and thru it al!
+M. C. Freshmen and friends in autos and train were bumping their way toward Sterling, merrily singing "Tho winds do blow-and sand doth fly-We'll cheer for thee, M. C." With pennants flying, they soon "honk-honked" into town, where they were greeted and royally entertained by the Cooper Freshmen.
 After a few hours recuperation, all repaired to the battle ground, the College Chapel.
 Unfortunately our judges did not arrive, but others were hastily secured from town and the contest proceeded.
-We were represented by Lors Brubsker, declamation, Walter Thompson, essay, M. M. Studebaker, oration, Arnold and Goertz, debate, -- a strong team who "delivered the goods" with credit to the Freshmen class and M. C. Cooper also produced some splendid material, the generally conceding that the honors were due McPherson Two of the judges, however decided differently and the third made a strong fight for us, particularly on the debate, the final verdict was in Cooper's favor.
-Nevertheless, we cherish culy the most friendly feelings for Cooper College, and hope to meet her again under more favorable circumstances,
+We were represented by Lors Brubaker, declamation, Walter Thompson, essay, M. M. Studebaker, oration, Arnold and Goertz, debate, -- a strong team who "delivered the goods" with credit to the Freshmen class Cooper also produced some splendid material, the and M. C. generally conceding that the honors were due McPherson Two of the judges, however decided differently and the third made a strong fight for us, particularly on the debate, the final verdict was in Cooper's favor.
+Nevertheless, we cherish only the most friendly feelings for Cooper College, and hope to meet her again under more favorable circumstances.

-LOOSE LEAF BOOKS

-Always new.
-Allows memorandums to be transferred and classified.
-Convenient for hamiling classroom notes sermon notes field notes - in fact just what

-Every Student Should have

-Our lines are the most up to date on the market and the most durable.
-From the Vest Pocker size at 65c to the deak ledger at 816 and up.
-Dont fail to take one with you on your section.

-THE DAILY REPUBLICAN

-McPherson, - - Kansas.